2 Cor 9:14 tells us, “Thanks be unto God for his unspeakable gsift”.

 Praying a sinner’s prayer

 While praying (talking to God) is something we should do, we should be careful where the gospel is concerned, about them possibly placing faith in a certain formula of prayer (“say these words and you will be saved”).
-We need to emphasize the only thing necessary is belief (putting their faith upon Christ and Him crucified for their sin – all of it, past, present and future).
+We need to emphasize the only thing necessary is belief (putting their faith upon Christ and Him crucified for their sin – all of it, past, present and future) for their sins.

 When one says they have believed, usually I will try to be sure they have believed the correct gospel by asking them a few questions.
 Then I will tell them that since they have believed, the Word says they can know they possess eternal life already (1 John 5:9-13, John 20:31 etc.).
-Then I suggest that now is the time to start learning to talk to God, maybe ask them to pray with me, and I’ll start by thanking God for the free gift of eternal life, which can never me lost, and and encourage them to talk to Him also, asking Him to show them how to grow in His grace.
+Then I suggest that now is the time to start learning to talk to God, maybe ask them to pray with me, and I’ll start by thanking God for the free gift of eternal life, which can never be lost, and and encourage them to talk to Him also, asking Him to show them how to grow in His grace.
+Let them know that comes from being in His Word in prayer.

 Altar call, invitation to come forward, raise your hand